-- Mental health and residential rehabilitation program
+- Mental health and residential rehabilitation services

 - Dual diagnosis treatment

-- Extended residential and transitional living program
+- Extended residential and transitional living services

-- Horticulture and animal farm programs
+- Horticulture and animal farm services

 At Rose Hill Center, you rebuild your life for a better future.
 This rebuilding starts by getting to know yourself better, not as a diagnosis, but as a person.
 Therefore, you gain higher self-esteem and the drive you need to reach personal goals.

 Rose Hill Center helps people with a wide range of diagnoses, including:

 - Schizoaffective disorder

 - Severe depression